wavelens/gradient/README.md

 ## Installation

-Extend your `flake.nix` with gradient module:
+Extend your `flake.nix` with Gradient module:

 ```nix
 {